Netflix/dgs/docs/data-loaders.md

 }
 ```

-!!!tip
 The same works if you have `@DgsDataLoader` defined as a lambda instead of on a class as shown [here](data-loaders.md#provide-as-lambda).
 If you have multiple `@DgsDataLoader` lambdas defined as fields in the same class, you won't be able to use this feature.
 It is recommended that you use `getDataLoader()` with the loader name passed as a string in such cases.

 Note that there is no logic present about how batching works exactly; this is all handled by the framework!
 The framework will recognize that many directors need to be loaded when many movies are loaded, batch up all the calls to the data loader, and call the data loader with a list of IDs instead of a single ID.